 Deborah Silver is a native of Cleveland, Ohio.
-She discovered her love of weaving while attending the Cleveland Institute of Art, majoring in Fiber and minoring in Drawing.
+She discovered her love of weaving while attaining her BFA at the Cleveland Institute of Art, majoring in Fiber and minoring in Drawing.

 After a weaving internship, Deborah learned the craft of antique furniture upholstery.
 She then combined her skills to open her own fiber art business.
 She worked closely with interior designers, creating site-specific fiber commissions for private residences, businesses and religious institutions.
 Her works are in the collections of Montefiore Home and B’nai Jeshuran Congregation in Cleveland, Ohio.